South Island Travel Guide: Nature’s Paradise

 A road trip is definitely the best way to see the island, as you really get to soak in the beauty of the island.

-You could easily spend a month travelling around by car, just to see everything that the South Island has to offer.
+You could easily spend a month travelling the South Island by car, just to see everything that the South Island has to offer.
 This was my favourite thing do while backpacking in the South Island, as driving around allowed you to really see all the different parts of the island that you otherwise wouldn’t see!

 One downside can be the weather, especially during the winter, when it can get quite cold and rain a lot.
 If you plan on venturing to Fiordland (which you absolutely should!) then be prepared for rain.